Raphael Tuju

 Raphael Tuju, EGH (born 30 March 1959) is a Kenyan politician, media professional, and public servant.
 Before joining politics, he worked as a journalist, television producer, and communications consultant.
 He was the first African TV producer to win an International Emmy award for a documentary on health and development.
-In 2002, Tuju was elected to Parliament to represent Rarieda constituency, beginning his political career.
+In 2002, Tuju began his political career when he was elected as member of Parliament to represent Rarieda constituency, in Siaya County.

 Education

-Tuju attended Majiwa Primary School and Nakuru West Primary School.
-He then joined Starehe Boys' Centre and School.
+Tuju attended Majiwa Primary School and Nakuru High School for his 4 years.
+He then joined Starehe Boys Centre for 2 years for his senior o level.
 He holds a Master of Arts (MA) degree in mass communications from the University of Leicester, United Kingdom.

 Career

 Business

 Tuju worked as an anchor for television news in the late 1980s and early part of the 1990s on a part-time basis.
 He was a producer and director of several documentaries, radio and television commercials for international agencies, public sector institutions, and private-sector bodies.
 He was a columnist for local newspapers notably the East African Standard.

 He worked as lead consultant in the design and implementation of several public communication programs for a varied clientele that included the World Health Organization (WHO) in Geneva, the World Bank, the Department for International Development (DFID) of the British government, United States Agency for International Development (USAID), and the United Nations Development Programme (UNDP).

 Between 1992 and 2001, he was a founder and director of Ace Communications.

 He has interests in the real estate sector.